 So, how to deal with the pain?
 The first thing I do is start chugging water by the liter.
 This will start to hydrate the kidneys and get them working to flush out the gravel from your pee pipes.
 Kidney stone pain is one of the worst pains I’ve ever felt so you can try to throw a painkiller at it, but it will be shot blocked like Manute Bol over Muggsy Bogues.
 (Sadly, Bol died of Kidney failure)

-This is not a fun ride down the slip and slide to your bladder.
+This is not a fun ride down the slip-and-slide to your bladder.
 The best advice is to mix up equal parts lemon juice and olive oil and drink a shot glass full.
-Don’t puke it up, otherwise, it won’t work.
+Don’t vomit it, otherwise, it won’t work.
 So try small sips over about 15 minutes or so.
 It will grease the chute and start breaking down the boulder.
 Grab a six-pack of Guinness Extra Stout, this has worked wonders for me.
 The beer will help break down the stone and ease the passing, plus the alcohol will help ease some of the pain.
 Once the Plinko chip scrapes and rattles its way to your bladder the pain will subside, but if you are a male, then the fun isn’t quite over yet.
 Get more Guinness!

-However, if the pain is making you want to pass out, throw up, and/or urinate blood, then get yourself to the emergency room.
+However, if the pain makes you want to pass out, throw up, and/or urinate blood, then get to the emergency room.
 You might be dealing with a stone that even an angel can’t roll away.
 BTW, this too shall pass is not in the bible.
 Good luck!

-I’m not sure when it began, but dual Drive-Thrus is almost a deal breaker when I’m choosing a fast food establishment.
-Chick-fil-A is the only successful one to date, just because they are a well oil machine that does just about everything right.
+I’m not sure when it began, but dual Drive-Thrus is almost a deal breaker when choosing a fast food establishment.
+Chick-fil-A is the only successful one to date because they are a well-oil machine that does almost everything right.
 McDonald’s has to be the worst and here’s why.

-Sometimes the memory of your favorite foods is far better than the actual food itself.
-Once you’ve lived in different parts of the country and experienced different flavors and styles of cooking, your old favorites become second string runner-up.
+Sometimes the memory of your favorite foods is far better than the food itself.
+Once you’ve lived in different parts of the country and experienced different flavors and styles of cooking, your old favorites become the second-string runner-up.
 So if you have a favorite restaurant in a town you no longer live in, stay away.
 Keep that memory and don’t ruin it by eating there ever again.

 Yes!
-Eggs are good for you yolk and all.
+Eggs are good for you, yolk and all.
 But of course, people are taking it too far.
-Everything has an egg on or in it.
-Watch any episode of Diners, Drive-Ins and Dives and you will see any number of dishes with an egg in there somewhere.
-You know what goes well with eggs?
+Everything has an egg on it.
+Watch any episode of Diners, Drive-Ins, and Dives and you will see any number of dishes with an egg in there somewhere.
+Do you know what goes well with eggs?
 Bacon, that’s it!

 How do I cook my eggs?
 Glad you asked.

-Whisk 3 eggs with a dash of heavy cream and water in a large cup, add to a medium heat skillet with melted clarified butter or bacon fat.
-Move around the pan and make your chunks big or small, just don’t let it stick.
+Whisk 3 eggs with a dash of heavy cream and water in a large cup, and add to a low-heat skillet with melted clarified butter or bacon fat.
+Move around the pan and make your chunks big or small, just don’t let them stick.
 Or don’t move it at all and have an omelet.